DLong86/DLong86/README.md

 # 👋 Alright?
 I'm Dave (DLong86),

-🌱 I've been coding for a few years, and I'm passionate about using and improving my skills in React JS, JavaScript, Node.js, Express, and CSS.
-I'm constantly striving to expand my knowledge and currently, I'm focused on learning MongoDB, Python, and React Native.
+🌱 I've been coding for a few years, and I enjoy being able to use technology to build things that were once just ideas.
+I'm passionate about using and improving my skills in React JS, JavaScript, Node.js, Express, and CSS.
+I'm constantly striving to expand my knowledge, and currently, I'm focused on learning MongoDB, Python, and React Native.

 # Interests
 When I'm not coding, you can find me engaged in various activities: